UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 For example, 8 separate single-GPU jobs from different users can be running on one node, or 2 4-GPU jobs.
-Multi-node parallel GPU jobs do not share nodes, so a job asking for 9-15 GPUs will block out the entire 16 GPUs on those two nodes.
+Multi-node parallel GPU jobs do not share nodes, so a job asking for two nodes and some number of GPUs per node over those two nodes will block out the entire 16 GPUs even if using fewer than that.

 ### Exclusive use of nodes